msaspence/gojimochallenge/Readme.txt

-To setup: `bundle`
+To setup run: `bundle`

 To run the site: `make server`

+For development server run: `make shotgun`
-For development use, this will reload everything so performance is hampered: `make shotgun`
+Note: This will reload everything so performance is hampered, and data is never cached.

 To view the site goto: 'localhost:4567'